sajuptpm/jiocloud-docs/build_system.md

 ## What is CI/CD?

-CI/CD ( [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) and [continuos delivery](http://en.wikipedia.org/wiki/Continuous_delivery) ) are
+CI/CD ( [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) and [continuous delivery](http://en.wikipedia.org/wiki/Continuous_delivery) ) are
-practices through which changes to code repositories are automatically integrated, verified, and deployed (also called continuos deployment).
+practices through which changes to code repositories are automatically integrated, verified, and deployed (also called continuous deployment).

 # Architecture Overview

-The CI/CD system consumes upstream patches and validates them through a series of steps in a build pipeline.
-Each step in the pipeline is intended to perform a set of testing tasks.
+The CI/CD system consumes upstream patches, runs their unit tests, and packages them as a single package repository snapshot that can be expressed by a single version.

+Once a new snapshot version exists, it is run through several independent steps of a build pipeline before being deployed into the production environment.

+A package repository snapshot version is applied against each step in a pipeline.
+Each step is only performed on a version once it has already passed all proceeding steps.

+NOTE: some steps may be run in parallel in order to reduce the total amount of time required to promote a change set through the pipeline, but for our current purposes, we will consider them to be in entirely in serial.

+The final pipeline will have the following stages:

+* Acceptance - quick tests that will provision out a full openstack environment using VMs for faster turn-around.
+* Non-functional tests - Provisions openstack on VMs to validate non-functional requirements (such as performance)
+* Performance tests - will run benchmarks against the previous and current version of the cloud software.
+* Upgrade tests - Verifies that the code can upgrade from the previous version, resulting in a functional environment.
+* Staging tests - Tests that are run in a staging environment that is intended to behave exactly the same as the production environment.
+* Production deployments - once a snapshot version has been promoted through the previous stages, it is ready to be deployed in production.

 ## Guiding Design principals